 I’ve had amazing success calling at these times compared to others.

-From my experience Fridays are a hit and miss.
+From my experience, Fridays are a hit and miss.
 Often times you’ll talk to someone who is just wasting time waiting to go home so they’ll give you a few minutes.
-Other times you caught them out the door and their impatient to get off the phone with you.
+Other times you caught them out the door and they’re impatient to get off the phone with you.

 It’s important to understand that and respect that.
 So when I cold call I approach gatekeepers one of two ways.